strapi/community-content/.github/ISSUE_TEMPLATE/submit-a-topic.md

 ---
 name: Submit a topic
-about: Submit a tutorial idea
+about: Submit a tutorial/article idea
 title: "[TOPIC]"
 labels: Looking for author
 assignees:
 ---

 **My Request**
-What tutorial would you like to see?
+What tutorial/article would you like to see?

-**Preferred Format**

-- [ ] Article
-- [ ] Video

 **Community vote**
-👍 Upvote if you need it too
+👍 Upvote if you like this idea
-🚀 If you can make the tutorial to help the community!
+🚀 If you can make the tutorial/article!